An overview of patent litigation

 - Pleadings: a respondent has 28 days to file a defence, which responds to the allegations in the statement of claim.
 An applicant then has an opportunity to reply to the defence.

-- Discovery: this is the process whereby parties exchange the documents which they possess that are relevant to the case.
+- Discovery: this is the process whereby parties exchange the documents in their possession that are relevant to the case.

 - Evidence: the exchange of witness statements setting out the evidence each witness which the parties intend to rely on at the trial.
 This includes any expert evidence.

-One the trial is held, it is also common for the judge to reserve their decision.
-Depending on the workload of the judge, and the complexity of the issues, it may take from weeks to months for the decision of the judge to be delivered.
+One the trial is held, it is also common for the judge to reserve their decision regarding the patent litigation proceedings.
+Depending on the workload of the judge and the complexity of the issues, it may take from weeks to months for the decision of the judge to be delivered.

-It is normal for patent litigation to be split into separate issues of liability and infringement, with a trial limited to the question of liability to be decided first.
+It is normal for patent litigation to be split into separate issues of liability and damages (or quantum), with a trial limited to the question of liability to be decided first.
 This means that whether a patent is infringed is determined separately from how much the claim is worth.
 Often, once liability is proved, the infringer will be willing to negotiate an amount of compensation without the need for a further trial on that issue.
-In that way, the costs of the legal proceedings are able to be kept to a minimum.
+In that way, the costs of the legal proceedings can be kept to a minimum.

 What if the matter is urgent?

-The usual rule in court proceedings is that the unsuccessful party is usually required to pay a proportion of the legal costs of the successful party.
-Typically this will be around 60% of the costs of the successful party.
-In some limited circumstances, such as where an offer to settle has been rejected, a party can be required to pay the other party’s costs on an “indemnity”, which covers almost all the costs of that party.
+The usual rule in intellectual property enforcement court proceedings is that the unsuccessful party is usually required to pay a proportion of the legal costs of the successful party.
+Typically this will be between 60% to 70% of the costs of the successful party.
+In some limited circumstances, such as where an offer to settle has been rejected, a party can be required to pay the other party's costs on an “indemnity”, which covers almost all the costs of that party.